 Linda narrator: The relief on the watching faces as we came into the church!
-I took my father's arm and the organ sounded.
+I took my father's arm as the organ sounded.
 But it wasn't he and I that people saw as they turned to look.
-It was Uncle Rhawiti taking Nanny Ripeka to the front seat, and my mother rushing suddenly from her place, hugging the old lay, and starting to cry.
+It was Uncle Rhawiti taking Nanny Ripeka to the front seat, and my mother rushing suddenly from her place, hugging the old lady, and starting to cry.

 Graeme: Your grandmother came, after all.

 Linda narrator: Then I was hearing and repeating my name and his.
 The day had become perfect after all.